 ADVISORY: The following video contains anatomical images of a hen laying an egg.
 Viewer discretion is advised.

 A hen must mate with a rooster in order for her egg to contain both the male and female genetic material necessary to create an embryo inside the egg.
-An infertile egg does not contain the rooster’s genetic material, which means a chick can never hatch from that egg.
+An unfertilized egg does not contain the rooster’s genetic material, which means a chick can never hatch from that egg.
 Every egg contains a concentration of cells containing the hen’s genetic material on the yolk.
 These cells are termed the blastodisk and they look like an irregularly shaped, white circle.

 When an egg is fertilized by a rooster, the blastodisk becomes known as the blastoderm, which is the first stage of embryo development.
 The blastodisk contains the genetic material from both the hen and the rooster.
 The blastoderm is also known as the germinal disc.
 When incubated under specific temperatures and humidity levels for 21 days, these cells can develop into a chick.
 The blastoderm is characterized by its bullseye appearance of regular, concentric circles.